forkaduck/duckydd/README.md

 This will set the maximum time after which the device will be removed from the watchlist.
-After that time period the daemon will simply ignore all events that are generated from that event file.
+After that time period the daemon will simply ignore all events that are generated from that event file and will also stop logging keystrokes (if enabled).

 `maxscore 0`

-The so called score of an event file is an internal variable which depicts how dangerous the event file is.
-If the daemon increments the score over the set maxscore and a blacklisted key is pressed then it will grab the file descriptor that was opened and thereby block any further keystrokes from being received from any other program that was listening for events.
+The so called "score" of an event file is an internal variable which depicts how dangerous the event file is.
+If the daemon increments the score over the set maxscore and a blacklisted key is pressed then it will grab the file descriptor that was opened and thereby block any further keystrokes from being received by any other program that was listening for events.

-At the moment it is only incremented if a device with the same vendor id registers as a keyboard and a virtual com port.
+At the moment it is only incremented if a device with the same major and minor id registers as a keyboard and a virtual com port.

 Therefore if you leave it at 0 the daemon will lock all keyboards which type a single blacklisted key and haven't timed out.
-If you set it to 1 then it will only lock devices which have been registered as a keyboard and a serial com port.
+If you set it to 1 then it will only lock devices which registered as a keyboard and a serial com port.

 After the keyboard has been locked you have to replug it to unlock it.

 `keylogging 1`